DanieleAlessandro/KENN2/README.md

 The content of the knowledge file is similar to the previous case, with some notable changes:
 In the previous case, the first row was a list of predicates.
 Now, there are two rows: the first containing the list of unary predicates, the second containing the binary predicates.
 The clauses are also split in two groups: the first group contains only unary predicates, the second both unary and binary predicates.
-The two groups are separated by a row by the `>` symbol.
+The two groups are separated by a row containing the `>` symbol.

-Unary predicates are defined on a single variable (e.g. _Dog(x)_), binary predicates on two variables separated by a dot (e.g. _Friends(x.y)_)
+Unary predicates are defined on a single variable (e.g. _Dog(x)_), binary predicates on two variables separated by a dot (e.g. _Friends(x.y)_).
 Following an example of a relational knowledge file:

 ```